-Regarding CCLF, once FICC declares a CCLF event, Members will be required to hold and fund their deliveries to the insolvent Member up to a predetermined cap by entering into repo transactions with FICC until they complete the associated closeout.
+Regarding CCLF, once FICC declares a CCLF event, Members will be required to hold and fund their deliveries to the insolvent Member up to a predetermined cap by entering into repo transactions with FICC

+53 FICC rule filings and Advance Notices are available on the SEC website and the DTCC website and are published in the Federal Register until they complete the associated closeout.
 These facilities allow Members to effectively manage their potential financing requirements with predetermined caps.